SAP-samples/teched2022-DT260/exercises/bonus/README.md

 # Bonus Exercises

-This chapter contains a couple of threads to further explore SAP Signavio &amp; SAP S/4HANA Cloud
+This chapter contains a couple of ideas to further explore SAP Signavio &amp; SAP S/4HANA Cloud

 ## Exercise 5.1 Jump into the S/4HANA system